Over the Air Testing in SDV

 HiL testing is a form of testing that enables the engineer to simulate real-life conditions between motors, batteries and sensors, a system that has become common practice by Bosch and Continental to test firmware without involving physical prototyping.

-Cybersecurity assurance encompasses static code testing to find vulnerabilities at early stages, dynamic testing of OTA protocols (DoIP, UDS, etc.) and rollback testing to A/B partitions to have vehicles safely rollback to prior software versions.
+Cybersecurity assurance includes static code testing to identify vulnerabilities early and dynamic testing of OTA protocols such as DoIP and UDS.
+It also involves rollback testing to A B partitions so vehicles can safely return to prior software versions.

 Multi-vehicle simulations are another phenomenon that is gaining relevance and they enable manufacturers to conduct vehicle-to-everything (V2X) updates across a fleet of vehicles to ensure interoperability and eliminate communication conflicts.